-Emergency Response Plans (ERP) are mandatory for all public water suppliers, and utility companies are required to provide a minimum of 10 hours of Emergency Response training annually for all employees.
+ERPs are mandatory for all public water suppliers, and some states require water utilities to provide a minimum of 10 hours of Emergency Response training annually for all employees.
 ERP training is a process that helps water system managers and staff explore vulnerabilities, make improvements, and establish procedures to follow during an emergency.
 Preparing and implementing a response plan can save lives, prevent illness, enhance system security, minimize property damage, and lessen liability.

-Tata & Howard, Inc., a leading innovator in water, wastewater, and stormwater services and engineering solutions, is offering assistance to operators with obtaining the required training by the December 2020 deadline.
+Tata & Howard, Inc., a leading innovator in water, wastewater, and stormwater services and engineering solutions, is offering assistance to operators with obtaining the required annual training.
 As your training partner, we have the key experience, personnel, and expertise to help you reach this goal.

 Our trainers have extensive knowledge and a thorough understanding of critical emergency response methodologies and training skills.

-We offer in-person as well as virtual training sessions.
-In-person training would follow all social distancing protocols and can be conducted over one or two days.
-The virtual training sessions include four sessions, two hours each.
-A total of 7 TCHs are available for in-person training and 7 TCHs are available for virtual training to help fulfill the state’s requirements.
+We offer in-person training sessions that can be conducted over one or two days.
+A total of 7 TCHs are available for the training to help fulfill the state’s requirements.

-To set up your customized ERP Training Program, please contact Mike Knox, Client Service Specialist.
+To set up your customized ERP Training Program, please contact Ken Smith, Client Service Specialist.